 - One of the main causes of diverticular disease is thought to be a lack of dietary fiber.

-- Most people are able to self-treat the condition.
+- Most people can self-treat the condition.

 - Surgery for diverticulitis may be necessary if the condition is recurring.

-The majority of people with diverticulosis will never experience any symptoms; this is called asymptomatic diverticulosis.
+The majority of people with diverticulosis will never experience any symptoms.
+This is called asymptomatic diverticulosis.

 There may be episodes of pain in the lower abdomen.
 More specifically, usually in the lower left side of the abdomen.
 The pain often comes when the individual eats or passes stools.
 There may be some relief after breaking wind.